arorahallmundar/final-project/who.markdown

 **Figure 4:** *This chart combines age and gender for both shooter and victim, showing the full demographic breakdown of shootings.
 Each row shows a specific group of shooters (e.g., “Male 18–24”), and each column shows a victim group.*

-Each row represents a specific shooter group, while each column shows the corresponding victim group.
-This lets us see not just who is involved, but who is shooting whom, across every demographic.
+Each row in the chart represents a group of perpetrators, and each column shows their victims.
+This allows us to see not just who is involved, but who is shooting whom across different age groups.

-One trend becomes unmistakably clear: the vast majority of shootings are carried out by young men targeting other young men.
-In particular, males aged 18–44 are both the most active perpetrators and the most frequent victims.
-In contrast, incidents involving women - either as shooters or victims remain relatively rare.
+One pattern is immediately clear: Men between the ages of 18 and 44 are the most frequent perpetrators and also the most common victims.
+By contrast, women appear far less often in the data, whether as perpetrators or victims.

-This chart brings the central pattern of NYC gun violence into sharp focus:
-It is overwhelmingly concentrated within a small and specific demographic.
+This chart brings the central pattern of NYC gun violence into sharp focus: It is concentrated within a small and specific demographic.